 - Jimmy and Robin were often portrayed as friends during the Silver Age.
 They were never as close to each other as to Superman and Batman, but being Kid Sidekicks together meant they had something in common.
 They even temporarily had a team of their own.

 - Jimmy rushed to Superman's aid when the hero was overcome by kryptonite fire on his suit.
 A few burns were nothing when it came to saving his pal.

 - In the early story "The Hunted Messenger", Jimmy rescues a deliveryman from two muggers.

 - Heroic Sacrifice: Jimmy attempted this in Superman Family #173.
 In order to counteract a virus affecting all of Kandor, he planned to blow up the bottle—and himself with it—thus giving the Kandorians the powers necessary to be cured.
 He was only saved by the super-tough Kandorian fabric he was wearing.

-- I Have Your Sidekick: Jimmy was frequently taken hostage to get to Superman, to the degree where he tried to defy it once or twice.
+- I Have Your Wife: Jimmy was frequently taken hostage to get to Superman, to the degree where he tried to deal with it himself once or twice.

 - Innocent Blue Eyes: Jimmy is a (sometimes) naive Nice Guy who, according to the DC sites, is blue-eyed.

 - Intergenerational Friendship: Modern stories tend to emphasize his tagline of "Superman's Pal!" with this, making Jimmy and Clark (rather than Superman, necessarily) close friends despite their age differencenote .